jfspps/Data-Structures-and-Algorithms/13_ArraysExamples.md

 };
 ```

-1. Finding the missing element in a sorted array
+1. Finding out if there is a missing element in an array, O(n)
 ```cpp
 void findMissingSorted(struct Array arr)
 {